sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Method

 \subsection{Desirable properties of decomposable thresholding}

 We define desirable properties for a decomposable sign function $f(u)$ as a surrogate of the above indicator function \(\mathds{1}_{\hat{\mathbf{y}} < t}\).

-\begin{property} Boundedness: $|f(u)| < M$, where $M$ is an upper and lower bound. \end{property} The groundtruth $\mathbf{y}$ is bounded between $[0,1]$ and thus it must be compared to a bounded prediction $\mathbf{\hat{y}}$, preferably bounded by $[0,1]$, to avoid further scaling.
+\begin{property} Boundedness: $|f(u)| < M$, where $M$ is an upper and lower bound. \end{property} The ground truth $\mathbf{y}$ is bounded between $[0,1]$ and thus it must be compared to a bounded prediction $\mathbf{\hat{y}}$, preferably bounded by $[0,1]$, to avoid further scaling.

 \begin{property} Saturation: $\int_{s}^{\infty} f^{-1}(u) = \int_{-\infty}^{-s} f(u) = \epsilon$, with $\epsilon$ a number close to zero and $s$ a saturation bound. \end{property} For the surrogate to be a proper sign function substitute, it is important to often return values close to 1 or 0.
 Saturation is defined in the context of neural network activation functions and refers to the propensity of iterative backpropagation to progressively lead to values very close to 0 or 1 after a long enough training period.
-While activation functions should tend to be non-saturated, in order for the derivative at point $u$ to be non-null and information to flow back to the network~\citep{saturation}, our sign function substitute must output values close to 0 or 1, in order to be comparable to a step function.
+Our aim is to reach that convergence quickly in order to force decisions towards 0 or 1 in order to be comparable to a step function.
+This highlights a tension: the sigmoid function should contrast outputs towards $0$ or $1$ but should not be too saturated, in order for the derivative at point $u$ to be non-null and information to flow back to the network~\citep{saturation}.

 \begin{property} Dynamic Gradient: $f'(u) \gg 0 \quad \forall \; u \in [-s, s]$, where $s$ is the saturation bound. \end{property}